 In American practice.
-A written or printed document, prepared by counsel to serve as the basis for an argument upon a cause in an appellate court, and usually filed-for the information of the court.
-It embodies the points of law which the counsel desires to establish, together with the arguments and authorities upon which he rests his contention.
+A written or printed document, prepared by counsel to serve as the basis for an argument upon a cause in an appellate court, and usually filed for the information of the court.
+It embodies the points of law which the counsel desires toestablish, together with the arguments and authorities upon which he rests his contention.

 A brief, within a rule of court requiring counsel to furnish briefs, before argument, implies some kind of statement of the case for the information of the court.
-Gardner v.
-Stover, 43 Ind.
+43 Ind.
+356.